Neobyzantine Octoechos: "Stolen" music

-Petros Peloponnesios (about 1735–1778), the teacher of the Second Music School of the Patriarchate, was born in Peloponnese, but already as a child, he grew up at Smyrna within its various music traditions.
-An Ottoman anecdote about "the thief Petros" (Hırsız Petros) testified that his capability to memorize and to write down music was so astonishing, that he was able to steal his melodies from everywhere and to make them up as an own composition which convinced the audience more than the musician, from whom he once had stolen it.
-His capacity as listener included, that he could understand any music according to its own tradition—this was not necessarily the Octoechos for a Greek socialised at Smyrna—, so that he was rather believed to be its original creator.
+Petros Peloponnesios (about 1735–1778), the teacher of the Second Music School of the Patriarchate, was born in Peloponnese, but as a child he grew up at Smyrna within its various music traditions.
+An Ottoman anecdote about "the thief Petros" (Hırsız Petros) testified that his capability to memorize and write down music was so astonishing that he was able to steal his melodies from everywhere and to make them up as an own composition, which convinced the audience more than the musician from whom he once had stolen it.
+His capacity as listener included an ability to understand any music according to its own tradition (this was not necessarily the Octoechos for a Greek socialised at Smyrna), so that he was believed to be its original creator.
 Concerning the competence of notating music, he was not only well known as the inventor of an own method to transcribe music into Late Byzantine neumes.
-The use of notation as a medium of written transmission had never had such an important role within most of the Ottoman music traditions, but in case of "Hırsız Petros" a lot of musicians preferred to ask him for his permission, before they had published their own compositions.
-Until today the living tradition of monodic Orthodox chant is dominated by Petros Peloponnesios' own compositions and his reformulation of the traditional chant books heirmologion (the katavaseion melodies) and sticherarion (his Doxastarion syntomon is today distributed in most of the Menaia as they are used in several National-Orthodox traditions).
+The use of notation as a medium of written transmission had never had such an important role within most of the Ottoman music traditions, but in case of "Hırsız Petros" a lot of musicians preferred to ask him for his permission,before they published their own compositions.
+To this day, the living tradition of monodic Orthodox chant is dominated by Petros Peloponnesios' own compositions and his reformulation of the traditional chant books heirmologion (the katavaseion melodies) and sticherarion (his Doxastarion syntomon is today distributed in most of the Menaia, as they are used in several National-Orthodox traditions).

-In Petros' time Panagiotes Halacoğlu and Kyrillos Marmarinos, Metropolit of Tinos, were collecting the seyirler by a transcription into Late Byzantine notation—other musicians, who had grown up with Alevide and Sufi compositions and with the makam seyirler of the Ottoman court and who knew not just Byzantine neumes, but also other notation systems of the Empire.
+In Petros' time, Panagiotes Halacoğlu and Kyrillos Marmarinos, Metropolit of Tinos—other musicians, who had grown up with Alevide and Sufi compositions and with the makam seyirler of the Ottoman court and who knew not just Byzantine neumes, but also other notation systems of the Empire—were collecting the seyirler by a transcription into Late Byzantine notation.

-The next step which followed the systematic collection of seyirler was its classification and integration according to the Octoechos.
+The next step, which followed the systematic collection of seyirler, was its classification and integration according to the Octoechos.
 The different usulümler were just transcribed under their names by the syllables "düm" and "tek" (for instance δοὺμ τεκ-κὲ τὲκ) with the number of beats or a division of one beat.
-The neume transcription just mentioned the makam and the usul at the beginning of the piece, and the main question was, which modal signature of the Octoechos had to be used to transcribe a certain makam and which additional phthora was needed to indicate the particular intonation by a change of genos (μεταβολή κατὰ γένος), the integrative concept since the Hagiopolites.
+The neume transcription just mentioned the makam and the usul at the beginning of the piece, and the main question was which modal signature of the Octoechos had to be used to transcribe a certain makam, and which additional phthora was needed to indicate the particular intonation by a change of genos (μεταβολή κατὰ γένος), the integrative concept since the Hagiopolites.